b0yblake/b0yblake/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/vue/vue.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react/react.png"></code>

-Hope all repositories can help you a little thing!
+Hope these repositories can help someone a bit thing!
 Enjoy 🎧

 <!-- ⚡ Your success will not be determined by your gender or your ethnicity, but only on the scope of your dreams and your hard work to achieve them. - Zaha Hadid ⚡ -->